opencog/opencog/README.md

 ####Spock https://github.com/SpockBotMC/SpockBot

 Besides the above package, I haven't pull all of my work in opencog side into the opencog master repository.
-So you have to add these files in src/opencog/ as the following procedure:
+So you have to add all the files in opencog/ manually.

-(2015-06-30)We are changing the TimeServer.* to make it enable to save multiple timedomain (ex.ROS time/Minecraft World time..) at the same time.
-That's not finished so don't put them into opencog/spacetime now.

-1.put the CMakeList,spacetime.pyx/pxd, spatial.pyx/pxd, in opencog/opencog/cython/opencog.
-These are the cython binding of Space/Time Server and SpaceMap.

-2.put the Octree.h and Octree.cc in opencog/opencog/spatial/3DSpaceMap.
-It's a small fix for a bug in Octree.

-3.put the atom_types.script in opencog/opencog/spacetime.
-We add AtLocationLink in this file.

-4.build the opencog
+Because for now(2015-08-07) the SpaceMap breaks the old embodiment, so it will fail to build the whole opencog.
+To make this Minecraft embodiment work, we only need to build these libs:

+*cogserver
+*spacetime
+*spacetime-types
+*SpaceMap
+*spacetime-cython
+*spatial-cython

+So, after adding files under your opencog directory, build it by following procedure (assume the working directory is opencog/):

+    mkdir build
+    cmake ..
+    cd build
+    cd opencog/server
+    make
+    cd ../spatial
+    make
+    cd ../spacetime
+    make
+    cd ../cython/opencog
+    make

 ##step to run##

 1. start roscore and Minecraft Server

-2. start cogserver, remember put the src/ path in the PYTHON_EXTENSION_DIRS variable in the opencog.conf so we can import those python file we need; Besides you have to execute cogserver under your opencog/build/ directory or the cogshell will fail to load the commands.
+2. start cogserver, remember put the minecraft_bot/src/ in the PYTHON_EXTENSION_DIRS variable in the lib/opencog.conf so we can import those python file we need; Besides you have to execute cogserver under your opencog/build/ directory or the cogshell will fail to load the commands.

 3. run

-   `echo -e 'py\n' | cat - opencog_intializer.py | netcat localhost 17001`
+   `echo -e 'py\n' | cat - opencog_initializer.py | netcat localhost 17001`

 (Thanks to Linas' netcat module!)to start the ROS node and intialize perception manager in cogserver.

-4. Follow instructions in minecraft_bot to start ROS and initialize Spock.
+4. Follow instructions in minecraft_bot to start ROS nodes and initialize Spock.

-5. Then you can connect with cogserver by:
+5. Connect with cogserver by:

    `rlwrap telnet localhost 17001`

-Now you should see the block atoms in the cogserver.
-You can also check them by using pyshell/guile shell.
+6. For now(2015-08-07) you can use the py shell in cogserver to get visible block atoms manually by following python code:

+    #you have to input the position and look of bot
+    vis_block_srv_response = getVisBlocksFromSrv(x,y,z,yaw,pitch)
+    pm.processMapMessage(vis_block_srv_response.visible_blocks)

+7. Return to the cogshell, and use
+   'list -a
+   You will see the visible block atoms and associated predicate nodes.

+##TODO##

+1. Use the idmap in minecraft_bot/src/embodiment-testing/ to replace the block id in perception manager.
+So we can have a useful atom name.

+2. Pass every message to Opencog with the ROS/Minecraft timestamp to record the timestamp in atomspace/TimeServer correctly.

+3. Make Opencog get visible block automatically.
+Not sure if it's better to use a MindAgent which updates block info in each cycle or just use a loop.

+4. Make a [behavior tree](http://wiki.opencog.org/w/Behavior_tree) to test the pipeline from perception to action.

+5. add a void block handle in SpaceMap to distinguish the "unknown" block and the "air" block.
+(For example, if we only use Handle::UNDEFINED to express all non-void block, what does it mean when we get a undefined handle from spaceMap::get_block(position)?
+Does it mean (1) we've known there's no block in this position? or (2) we haven't record block in this position and we don't know if there's a block in the embodied environment?)
+To distinguish it, I guess it's better to use different block handle to distinguish void and unknown block.

+6. write a script for starting all of the things(ROS nodes/Spock/cogserver/Minecraft server)